ora-io/docs/resources/glossary.md

 ### Dispute Period

 A time window for finalizing disagreement on computation.
-Usually takes weeks.
+Usually taking weeks.
 Used in traditional oracle networks.

 ### Ethereum PoS